Collin Peterson: Guns

-He has an "A" rating from the National Rifle Association (NRA) and is a "staunch" supporter of gun rights.
-The NRA endorsed him in 2010.
+Peterson is a "staunch" supporter of gun rights.
+He has received successive "A" and "A+" ratings from the NRA Political Victory Fund (NRA-PVF), with endorsements in 2010, 2014 and 2020.

 Economic issues

-Although he's been called a strong fiscal conservative, he is somewhat closer to the liberal wing of his party on economic issues: he has voted against most free trade agreements, the North American Free Trade Agreement, the Freedom to Farm Act, and the Telecommunications Act of 1996.
+Although he's been called a strong fiscal conservative, he is somewhat closer to the left wing of his party on certain economic issues: he has voted against most free trade agreements, the North American Free Trade Agreement, the Freedom to Farm Act, and the Telecommunications Act of 1996.
 He also voted against both versions of the Patriot Act and he has been sharply critical of the No Child Left Behind Act, which he contends is unfair to rural students.
 He supports the FairTax, a national sales tax, estate-tax repeal and tort reform.
 He voted for the Bankruptcy Abuse Prevention and Consumer Protection Act.

 Peterson joined the House Republicans in voting against the Omnibus Budget Reconciliation Act of 1993.

 Along with John Conyers, in April 2006 Peterson brought an action against George W. Bush and others alleging violations of the Constitution in the passing of the Deficit Reduction Act of 2005.
 The case (Conyers v.
 Bush) was ultimately dismissed.

 On January 28, 2009, Peterson was amongst the seven Democrats who voted in the House together with the unanimous Republican opposition against President Obama's stimulus package (American Recovery and Reinvestment Act of 2009).